The Medium (video game): Release

-Following its initial 2012 announcement and subsequent drawback, The Medium was reannounced in May 2020 to be released for Microsoft Windows and Xbox Series X/S. Originally scheduled for 10 December 2020, the release was eventually delayed to January 28, 2021, due to the pandemic.
+Following its initial 2012 announcement and subsequent drawback, The Medium was reannounced in May 2020 to be released for Windows and Xbox Series X/S. Originally scheduled for 10 December 2020, the release was eventually delayed to January 28, 2021, due to the pandemic.
 A PlayStation 5 version was released on September 3, 2021, with a version for Amazon Luna releasing on February 17, 2022.
+A Nintendo Switch cloud version released on July 29, 2023.
+A planned summer release for macOS and Apple Silicon was announced on February 16, 2023.

 Reception

 The Medium received "generally favorable" or "mixed or average" reviews, depending on the platform, according to review aggregator Metacritic.
 IGN awarded the game an 8/10, stating "Brilliantly paced and palpably tense, The Medium is a psychological horror adventure that's all thriller and no filler."

 Bloober Team reported that within a few days of launch, they had been able to turn a profit from the development of The Medium from its initial sales.
 The game was nominated for best action adventure and best indie game at Gamescom 2020.